foxminchan/GovernmentChatbot/README.md

 > If you run the API in the first time, you need to generate the `prisma` client by running the following command:
 >
 > ```bash
-> npx nx prisma generate
+> cd apps/api && npx prisma generate
 > ```
 >
 > Make sure you have setup the environment variables in the `.env` file for API and Website.
 The sample of the `.env` file is in the `.env.example` file.